The holiday season can be a joyous time. But it can also be a very stressful time, particularly for people in recovery from drug or alcohol addiction.

 Stress

-Stress, like anxiety, is a common trigger for relapse not just during the holidays, but for anyone who is in recovery from an alcohol or drug addiction.
+Stress is a common trigger for relapse not just during the holidays, but at any point in the recovery process from alcohol or drug addiction.

 Common forms of stress during the holidays include: